 "open party ... that has few secrets."
-This, he said, "makes our strength."
+This, he said, "makes company than a privately owned our strength."
 He encouraged the students by saying that the "time and effort put into our party is time and energy well spent."
+The PC party, Meighen told the members of the UNBPC's, is an possible move to Saint John including having: its own gym and company can.
+In fact, he said, it seems to be just the opposite.